Kafva/moat/README.md

 Issuing `cargo run` will implicitly build the project.

 ### HTTPS
 It is integral for the application to use HTTPS since the contents of the `x-creds` field need to be kept confidential.
-To setup HTTPS the server needs two files to be present at the root of the project: `./ssl/moat_server.crt` and `./ssl/moat_server.key`.
+To setup HTTPS the server needs two files to be present at the root of the project:

+* `./ssl/server.crt`
+* `./ssl/server.key`

 The certificate needs to be signed by an entity that the iOS client trusts.

-Assuming that you do not have domain name and a corresponding certificate signed by a known CA, a private DNS server (e.g. [pihole](https://pi-hole.net/)) which the iOS device can use to resolve the domain name of the moat server can be used.
+Assuming that you do not have domain name and a corresponding certificate signed by a known CA, a private DNS server (e.g. [pihole](https://pi-hole.net/)) and CA can also be used.
+To install your own CA as a trusted root authoritty on iOS:

+1. Serve up the `.crt` from a machine and download it through Safari on the iOS device
+2. This should give a prompt to install a profile for your CA
-One can then create a self-signed root certificate for the server and install the CA's certificate on the client by serving up the `.crt` file and opening it in Safari on the iOS device.
-To trust the certificate as a root authority go to *Settings > General > About > Certificate Trust Settings*, and toggle *Enable Full Trust for Root Certificates* on for the certificate as described [here](https://apple.stackexchange.com/a/371757/290763).
+3. To trust the certificate as a root authority go to *Settings > General > About > Certificate Trust Settings*, and toggle *Enable Full Trust for Root Certificates* for the certificate as described [here](https://apple.stackexchange.com/a/371757/290763).

 ### Run as a service
 A template for a systemd `.service` file is provided which can be copied to `/usr/lib/systemd/system/` to interact with moat as any other service.